jasonbayton/11ty/_src/blog/2025/08/amapi-apk-deployment.md

 1. The SDK calls on firebase quite often, and I would like to disable this (that's not limited to custom apps, but a general SDK thing it appears)
 2. Initial approaches sent all pending packages to Android Device Policy in one go, and ADP didn't like that.
 While implementing the receiver for confirmation of installed apps, this approach saw ADP return only one response against multiple install requests
    1. Further development saw the worker wait on a response from ADP before processing the next, but this is quite a bit slower.
+3. ADP doesn't inform MANAGED INFO of policy updates, which would be my preferred trigger for the worker logic

 ## Testing the app yourself

 [MANAGED INFO version 1.0.8.1](https://play.google.com/store/apps/details?id=org.bayton.managedinfo) is available on Google Play at the time of writing.
-Feel free to replicate everything described above in other AMAPI environments, here's a starter-policy:
+Feel free to replicate everything described above in other AMAPI environments, there's a starter-policy below that covers everything above, in summary:

+MANAGED INFO notification receiver: `org.bayton.managedinfo.receivers.NRSAMAPI`

+Most platforms on the market won't support the customisation required to launch MI on enrolment, but if yours does:

+1. Import the app into the enterprise (with or without an EMM), set it to `REQURED_FOR_SETUP` under install type
+2. Configure setup actions, if the EMM supports it
+3. Configure extension config
+4. Define the applications in the AMAPI policy under `CUSTOM` install type
+5. Fill in the relevant details of MANAGED INFO's managed configuration, package installation is rendered at the bottom of the MC list.

+**Note**: setup actions can be skipped, but you'll need to open the app directly at least once.
+Nothing else can be skipped above, otherwise it'll error.

+If you're interacting with AMAPI directly, either via the explorer or something like Postman, here you go:

 ```json
 {